tom91136/better-monadic-files/README.md

 ## Features

- * Separate types for plain file and directory
+ * Different types for plain file and directory
  * Only methods with side effect return a monad
  * Uses `cat-core`'s `MonadError[F[_], Throwable]` for flexibility
  * Backed by [better-files](https://github.com/pathikrit/better-files) with conversions from and to